-The Line 6 website's software downloads page

-Once the download completes, exit your host DAW and all other applications, then run the installer and follow its steps to complete the installation.
-If desired, you can customize the installation to install only the format(s) you require (AAX, AU, VST3 or VST2) for your particular host DAW application.
+- IMPORTANT!
+Before installing Helix Native plug-in, or any Line 6 application, device drivers, or firmware, it is highly advised to first read the product's Release Notes (typically available on the Line 6 Software Downloads page, within the product's download description).
+It is also advised to check the Knowledge Base and FAQs regarding updating to new versions, or especially for rolling back to older versions, since special install instructions may apply. - 3.
+Once the download completes, exit your host DAW and all other applications, then run the installer and read and follow its steps to complete the installation (yes, we do recommend reading those screens before just clicking to the next!).
+If desired, you can customize the installation to install only the format(s) you require (AAX, AU, VST3 or VST2) for your particular host DAW application.\